MoritzLost/ProcessWireDev/site/03-templating-and-development/05-case-study-responsive-image-function-template.md

 Some points to note:

 - The only required parameter, once again, is the image to use.
 All other parameters use the [default filter](https://twig.symfony.com/doc/3.x/filters/default.html) to provide sensible defaults or leave that parameter out.
-- The component figures out which PHP function to call to generate the srcset based on which or the `width` and `height` parameters are passed to it.
+- The component figures out which PHP function to call to generate the srcset based on which of the `width` and `height` parameters are passed to it.
 - The parameters for both the `class` and `sizes` attributes are passed as arrays of strings that are then concatenated with [join](https://twig.symfony.com/doc/3.x/filters/join.html).
 But that's just a matter of personal preference.

 Now that the component is finished, we can actually start to use it in our templates.

 ## How to use the component and determine the sizes queries

 Twig templates can be included using the unsurprisingly named [include function](https://twig.symfony.com/doc/3.x/functions/include.html).
-It takes the name of the template to include, as well as a number of arguments to pass to the included template.
-Arguments are provided as associative arrays (see [Hash literals](https://twig.symfony.com/doc/3.x/templates.html#literals)), which is nice because it allows use to only specifiy the arguments we need.
+It takes the name of the template to include, as well as any number of arguments to pass to the included template.
+Arguments are provided as associative arrays (see [Hash literals](https://twig.symfony.com/doc/3.x/templates.html#literals)), which is nice because it allows us to only specifiy the arguments we need.
 Here's a barebones call that only passes an image:

 {% raw %}
 ```twig